Llama-Studios/llama-studios.github.io/licensing.md

 You may look at my code and copy brief snippets.

 You __may not__ copy large sections of an addon's code and claim it as your own work.

-## Links
-When linking to my addons, make sure you use link to either this website (llama-studios.github.io) or to MCPEDL.

-You __may not__ create your own download link.

-You __may not__ put the link through a URL shortener.
-This includes AdFly, Linkvertise, or similar websites.

-You __must__ include a link, and make it clear that I made the addon, not you.